promplate/hmr/docs/reactive/index.md

 Reactive programming is an evolution of the observer pattern.

-> The [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) provides an intuitive [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming) paradigm, treating data and observers as fundamental objects.
+-> The [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern "Observer pattern — Wikipedia") provides an intuitive [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming "Event-driven programming — Wikipedia") paradigm, treating data and observers as fundamental objects.
 When data changes, observers are notified and update accordingly.

 Traditional observer patterns require manually binding dependencies between subjects and observers.
 Reactive programming automates this dependency tracking.

-> The principle is simple: [call stacks](https://docs.python.org/3/library/inspect.html#inspect.stack) record dependencies between calls.
+-> The principle is simple: [call stacks](https://docs.python.org/3/library/inspect.html#inspect.stack "inspect.stack — Python docs") record dependencies between calls.
 If we consider A calling B as A depending on B, then the relative positions in the call stack reveal the dependency relationships.

 Once dependencies are tracked, "reactive" means automatic reactions to data changes.
 If A depends on B and C, then A reacts to B and C; B and C are A's dependencies.
 That's reactive programming in essence.